 - Each ingredient provides an important role.
 Bread crumbs (or cracker crumbs or oats) help provide binding and structure as do eggs.

 - The herbs and flavorings you add are up to you.
-I find that dried thyme and marjoram remind me of my mom’s meatloaf, so that’s one of my most favorite combos.
+I find that dried thyme and marjoram remind me of my mom’s recipe, so that’s one of my most favorite combos.
 Worcestershire is a popular addition and it provides that umami, that savory taste from glutamates, that can’t be beat.

-- A topping or glaze is tasty along with giving your meatloaf a finished look.
+- A topping or glaze is tasty along with giving your dish a finished look.
 I enjoy a thin coat of ketchup before adding bacon, another one of our favorite toppings.
 BBQ sauce is another option.

-- My friend, Shelli, serves her meatloaf with a shallot sauce, but my hubby prefers a side of ketchup!
+- My friend, Shelli, serves her version with a shallot sauce, but my hubby prefers a side of ketchup!

-How to Make a Meatloaf Sandwich
+How to Make Meatloaf Muffins

 Everyone has an opinion on their favorite toppings for a meatloaf sandwich, but here are a few tips.